kaaproject/kaa/doc/Programming-guide/Key-platform-features/Events/index.md

 In case of a unicast event, the Kaa server delivers the event to the target endpoint only if the endpoint was registered as the corresponding EC sink during the ECF mapping.
 The EP SDK supplies API to query the list of endpoints currently registered as the EC sinks under the given user.

+## Event exchange scope

+To use events between several endpoints, it is required that those endpoints were attached to the same user (in other words, registered with the same user).
+Kaa provides necessary APIs to attach/detach endpoints to/from users.
+To get the details please visit [Owner verifiers]({{root_url}}Customization-guide/Customizable-system-components/Owner-verifiers/) page.

 ## Event sequence number

 Sequence numbers are used to avoid duplication of events sent by endpoints.
 Each endpoint has its own sequence number, which is incremented by one with every event sent by this endpoint.